lunaynx/PolyPatcher/README.md

 - **Resource Exploit Fix** - Resolve an exploit in 1.8 allowing servers to look through directories. *default
 - **Forge Chest Behavior** - Resolve forge changing vanilla chest behavior. *default
 - **Vanilla Held Item Lighting** *(not in original)* - Amends a Forge bug causing item sides to have incorrect lighting compared to Vanilla 1.8. *default
+- **OptiFine Custom Sky Fix** *(toggle not in original)* - Resolve OptiFine creating a "black box" effect at the bottom of the sky when using custom skies.
+Changes the rendering of the normal sky. *default
 </details>
 <details>
   <summary>Experimental</summary>